News

 photo: Anne Mette Christiansen

 On the 14th of september 2011, we had the pleasure to welcome Martin Kviesgaard, the Bank of Greenland´s general manager, Amma Knudsen, director of the branch in Qaqortoq with her husband Ole Peter Kleist, and Anne Mette Christiansen from CSR Greenland (Corporate Social Responsibility for Greenland).
-It gave us the opportunity to thank them again for the great support we received from the Bank of Greenland.

 A Greenlandic artist at Ipiutaq guest farm